mxschlz/Neurobio2_2023/README.md

 This course was developed by Max Schulz, Jakab Pilaszanovich and Hannah Ziesenies at the University of Leipzig, AG Neurobiologie.

-## License

-This course is released under the MIT license.
-See the LICENSE file for more details.

 ## Contact